-(d) Sheffield Lake/Sops Arm Property
+Sheffield Lake/Sops Arm Property

-The Company has established a significant land package to explore for volcanic-hosted uranium deposits in north-central Newfoundland.
+The Company has established a significant land package to explore for volcanic- hosted uranium deposits in north-central Newfoundland.
 Three separate claim blocks have been staked totaling 1,577 claims, owned 100% by the company.
-The properties cover 394 square kilometers of highly prospective radio-active volcanic rocks previously unexplored for Uranium.
+The properties cover 394 square kilometres of highly prospective radio-active volcanic rocks previously unexplored for Uranium.

 The Company recently signed an agreement with Uranium City Resources Inc. whereby Uranium City can earn a 50% interest in the project by funding the next \$1.4 million of exploration expenditures (\$400,000 firm in the first year).
-An airborne radiometric and magnetic survey has now been completed over the Sheffield Lake/Sops Arm area.
-Preliminary results from the Sops Arm portion of the airborne survey have been received and over 50 priority Uranium targets have been identified.
-Ground follow-up prospecting and sampling has commenced on these targets.
+A program of airborne radiometrics/magnetics, lake bottom geochemical sampling, with follow-up prospecting and sampling is planned for 2008.
 The Company will be the operator on this project.
-During the period, the Company recovered \$202,476 from Uranium City representing costs incurred on the above property, under this agreement.